 So go to Settings>Apps and review each and every app permissions.
 Decide whether an app like eg. Flashlight really needs access to your location (of course not).
 Find out apps having unnecessary permissions and revoke wherever you think is not required.

-Activate Antitheft feature
+Activate Antitheft Feature

 Get informed when someone tries to Access Your Device

-Some antivirus and antimalware protection apps like McAfee provides you with additional features such as Thief Cam.
-The option lets you know when someone tries to access your device but fails to enter right passcode or pattern.
+Some antivirus and antimalware protection apps like McAfee provide you with additional features such as Thief Cam.
+The option lets you know when someone tries to access your device but fails to enter the right passcode or pattern.
 The Thief cam emails you the photograph of the person along with additional details like location and time.
-It takes the photograph of the person when he enters wrong password or pattern 3 times in a row.
+It takes the photograph of the person when he enters the wrong password or pattern 3 times in a row.

-Additional, you can send one SMS and wipe your entire device including your confidential data such as photos, videos, emails, office documents, etc.
+Additionally, you can send one SMS and wipe your entire device including your confidential data such as photos, videos, emails, office documents, etc.

 Always Update your Android